 Deposit Appreciation: increase in value of initial membership deposit.
-Some clubs offer members a share of the increase in value of the membership deposit.
-Members receive this increase when they resign from the club.
+Equity clubs offer members a share of the increase in value of the underlying home portfolio.
+Members receive this increase when the homes are sold at the end of the life of the fund or when they leave the club.

 Equity Club: members own a share of the company that owns the club and/or its properties.
 These equity clubs afford members investment opportunities and allow members to profit from increases in the club's property values.